PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:05:17
+Last updated: 2024-04-02 17:07:00
-Random Quote: The invariable mark of wisdom is to see the miraculous in the common. - Ralph Waldo Emerson
+Random Quote: Friendship is always a sweet responsibility, never an opportunity. - Kahlil Gibran